Package Leaflet: Information for the User

 If you take more Gynovin than you should

 No serious adverse reactions have been reported due to overdose.
 The symptoms that may appear in this case are: nausea, vomiting, or vaginal bleeding.
-This bleeding may occur even in girls who have not yet had their first menstrual period, if they have accidentally taken this medication.
+This bleeding can occur even in girls who have not yet had their first period, if they have accidentally taken this medication.
 There is no antidote, and treatment should be symptomatic.

-If you forgot to take Gynovin
+If you forget to take Gynovin

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.